-I don’t remember a time when I wasn’t a Target clearance shopper.
+I don't remember a time when I didn't love shopping Target clearance.
 You see, my parents met at Target (they both worked there in the 70s, and my Mom still works there!), so Target is in my blood.

 At a very young age, I remember getting so excited when I would find things on sale, and shopping the day after Christmas was a family tradition.

 Now as an adult, I have taken shopping Target clearance to a whole new level.
 It used to be that 50% off was when I bought, but not anymore.
 I typically wait for 70% off – or 90% off when it happens!
 If I miss something at 50% off, I figure I didn't need it and there's always another sale.
 I am committed to saving as much money on gifts and items for my family as possible.

 The last Thursday in July is typically the bi-annual big toy clearance (a huge portion of toys go 70% off to make way for Christmas toys).
 In honor of that, I thought I would share my 10 tips for shopping Target clearance.

 - Understand how things get marked down: Most items will be marked down 30% off/50% off/70% off.
 Mark downs typically happen every two weeks (with the exception of seasonal items, which get marked down much faster.)
 Popular items (like food, beauty products and electronics) will start at 15% off.
 Holiday and seasonal items (Valentine's, Easter, Summer, Back-to-School and Christmas) will go down to 90% off – YEOW!